 Also, once you convert your coverage from term to permanent, you can't reverse the decision.
 If you realize the price of permanent is too much for your budget, you would need to buy a new policy to switch back to term, which may also mean passing a health exam.

 Finally, if your health improves or you quit smoking after you buy a term policy, you may qualify for a lower rate by reapplying and going through the health exam again.
+However, if the health exam reveals new health issues or raises underwriting concerns, your premiums could possibly increase.
 A financial representative can help you decide on the best plan of action.

 By making your term convertible, you could avoid gambling your life insurance coverage on a future health exam.
 It's entirely up to you whether you want to extend your coverage later.